bjornspockeli/elektra/README.md

 Examples and tasks for the Elektra BLE course.
 -------

+## TODO

+- [ ] Create Segger Embedded Projects for template_project and ble_app_uart
+- [ ] Task 1 should be performed as a walkthrough so that course participants get used to Keil/SES
+- [ ] Add SAADC task that shows how to measure VDD.

 ### Course Evaluation

 Please use the last 5 minutes of the course to fill out the course evaluation in the link below